Archive

 Comments Off on Andrew Brown

-At Van Alen, Andrew oversees programs that mobilize designers to address pressing challenges in communities.
+As Van Alen’s Director of Programs, Andrew oversees programs that mobilize designers to address pressing challenges in communities.
 Andrew is a researcher trained in empirical analysis of programs and public policy and his work often explores how designers, city leaders, and communities can work together to create healthier, more prosperous neighborhoods.
 He has developed a wide range of programs: workshops that help U.S. mayors promote shared prosperity through urban design; tours that help people visualize and understand how built environments impact mental health and the brain; and public conversations about the ways design can promote more inclusive, equitable, and beautiful cities.
 Andrew received his Master of Public Administration from the Robert F. Wagner School of Public Service at New York University.
 He received his Bachelors in History from Williams College.